JJJinx/SSLCSI/README.md

 This website provides dataset splits and the code for SSLCSI.
 For downloading the code and data split, please fill the [request form](https://docs.google.com/forms/d/e/1FAIpQLScgXk6Ok33BL4S49cVRtQ-65mZu1Q1qZHgqFvtNEmCUBCfniA/viewform?usp=sf_link).

+# Todo List
+- [ ] Put the results in the paper
+- [ ] Experiment on the influence of different preprocessing methods on CSI data
+- [ ] Conduct a benchmark evaluation of various SSL algorithms using datasets provided by [SDP](http://www.sdp8.org/).

 ## Cite the Paper
 > Xu, K., Wang, J., Zhu, H. and Zheng, D., 2023.
 Self-Supervised Learning for WiFi CSI-Based Human Activity Recognition: A Systematic Study. arXiv preprint arXiv:2308.02412.